 Always ask parents for detailed instructions before starting a babysitting job with a sick child.

-Both the sitter and parents should know what is expected of them and a line of communication is best kept open at all times.
+Both the sitter and parents should know what is expected of them, and have a line of communication that is best kept open at all times.

-Get permission before giving medication or treatment, and only use medicines that parents have directed you to use.
+Get permission before giving medication or any type of treatment, and only use medicines that parents have directed you to use.
 Instructions for medications to be given by a sitter should always be in writing, so you don’t have to rely on your memory for the dose and when to give.

 Let parents know if symptoms change, and reassure them that everything is under control.

 Be prepared to take the child to the family Doctor if you are asked to.